Rare, antiquarian, used & out-of-print books on General Natural History, covering a number of areas, at Horizon Books.

 Bridson (The History of Natural History) Ba1401.
 A biography and the main bibliography of this leading nineteenth century American naturalist and botanist.
 The bibliography cites over 1,000 items.
 The author was a descendent of Thomas Jefferson, president of the US, for whom he was named.

 GROSSMAN, Mary Louise and Shelly, and John H. Hamlet; Our Vanishing Wilderness.
-New York, Madison Square Press, [1969], , 4to [28 x 22 cm]; 324 pp, hundreds of illus in color, map eps, orig cloth, dj (worn at edges), very good.
+New York, Madison Square Press, [1969], , 4to [28 x 22 cm]; 324 pp, hundreds of illustrations in color, map eps, original cloth, dj (worn at edges), very good.

 The interesting topics include animal seers, warnings, animals and ghosts, esp, homing and getting lost, animal healers, emotional nature of animals, animals as teachers and friends, relating, etc.